thiagorossener/jekflix-template/pages/about.md

 # About

 I'm Mr.R!9HT, A Cyber Security Engineer, Interested in Red Teaming, Digital Forensics, adored programming & scripting.
-I made this blog for publishing a blog posts and writups about hacking.
+I made this blog for publishing a blog posts and writups about hacking and another things in Computer Engineering.